Modelling FxForwards in LUSID

 • isNdf is false (the default) to signify this is a deliverable contract.

-Providing the request is valid, the response contains an automatically-generated LUID (a system ID, in this case LUID_00003D58) that is guaranteed to be unique and never change.
-You can use this LUID to reference the instrument in subsequent API calls:
+Providing the request is valid, the response contains an automatically-generated LUID (in this case LUID_00003D58) that is guaranteed to be unique and never change.
+You can use the LUID to reference the instrument in subsequent API calls:

 {